Grimmys/pygame_popup_manager/README.md

 # Use

-First, don't forget to call `pygamepopu.init` function right after having call `pygame.init` function.
+First, don't forget to call `pygamepopup.init` function right after calling `pygame.init` function.

 The whole system is working around the `MenuManager` class that is the controller of all the popups in background and in foreground.